Noncollapsed degeneration of Einstein 4-manifolds II: Resolution of the Einstein equation modulo obstructions

 For the cokernels of and like in the end of the proof of Proposition \ref{delta inj fredholm}, we use the fact that and

 \end{proof}

 \paragraph{Approximation of kernels and cokernels on a naïve desingularization.}

 We wish to solve the equation $\Ric(g) = \Lambda g$ for a metric $g$ close to $g^D$ modulo the kernel and the cokernel of the linearization of the Einstein operator.
-We will use approximate kernels and cokernels defined as the truncated infinitesimal deformations of each model space on the tree of singularities.
+We will use approximate kernels and cokernels defined as the truncated infinitesimal deformations of each model space on the tree of singularities in order to obtain uniform controls as the singularities form, that is as the gluing parameters $t$ tend to $0$.